KoalasinTraffic/KoalasinTraffic.github.io/spd/_enemy/noble.md

 # Noble Enemy

-Nobles are the strongest regular enemy but have significantly reduced speed.
+Nobles are the strongest regular enemy health-wise but have significantly reduced speed.
+No notable features.

-Health: 190%
+* Health: 190%

-Movement Speed: 50%
+* Movement Speed: 50%

+* Damage to Player Base: 2 HP